codeREDxbt/Lab-assignments-KRMU-Web-Dev-I/README.md

 - Brand aligned ("VV" top-left) and footer updated to `codeRED`
 - Social links wired: GitHub, LinkedIn, and X (Twitter)

+## Lab 4 - JavaScript Quiz Game
+A simple JavaScript quiz game that executes entirely within the browser console, using arrays, loops, conditionals, and functions for user input and feedback.

+**Location**: `Lab 4/quiz.js`

+### Features
+- Predefined questions stored in an array of objects
+- `runQuiz()` function to handle game logic
+- For loop to iterate through questions
+- User input via `prompt()` with normalization using `toLowerCase()` and `trim()`
+- Immediate feedback with `alert()` for correct/incorrect answers
+- Score tracking and final display

 ## Capstone Project - LoveLotus Food Delivery App
 A fully responsive food delivery web application built with semantic HTML5 and modern CSS3 (Flexbox/Grid), featuring glassmorphism design and a unique electric purple & teal color palette.